 How advanced email forwarding can help you stay GDPR-compliant

-CodeTwo Exchange Rules Pro is an email signature and email flow manager for Exchange that is packed with many features that can help you process, protect, and monitor personal data exactly as you want.
+CodeTwo Email Signatures On-prem is an email signature and email flow manager for Exchange Server Subscription Edition that is packed with many features that can help you process, protect, and monitor personal data exactly as you want.
 One of these features is advanced email forwarding.
 You can forward emails to specific recipients based on many different factors, for example:

-• type of the message (new email, reply, forward, etc.).
+• whether the message is a new email, reply, forward, etc.

 Access personal data in a timely manner